 In Bergen the merchants set up shop in 1350 and built long wooden warehouses with narrow fronts facing the harbor.
-The insides of the trading houses were built like ships with low ceilings, built-in bunks, narrow passageways and steep stairways.
+The insides of the trading houses were built like ships with low ceilings, narrow passageways, steep stairways, and built-in bunks.
 The remaining warehouses line the harbor like a border of colorful flowers.

 The defensive tower at Bergenhus Fortress was expanded in the 1500s by the Danish-Norwegian king who wanted to demonstrate his authority over the Hanseatic merchants.

-So, instead of pointing his cannons toward the mouth of the harbor, he aimed them at their homes and warehouses instead.
+So, instead of pointing his cannons toward the mouth of the harbor, he aimed them at their live-in warehouses instead.

 The Bryggen Museum is built on top of an archaeological dig.
-It contains the 900-year-old foundations of some trading houses and part of the hull of a ship along with artifacts from the medieval port city.
+It contains the nine-hundred-year-old foundations of some trading houses, part of the hull of a ship, and artifacts from the medieval port city.

 Digs have uncovered numerous examples of the Viking runic alphabet, carved onto wood scraps the size and shape of Popsicle sticks.
-Numerous samples were on display, which translated to sales receipts, ownership tags, labels, letters, religious inscriptions and poetry.
+Several samples were on display, which translated to sales receipts, ownership tags, labels, letters, religious inscriptions, and poetry.